 UC's Te Rāngai Ako me te Hauora | College of Education, Health and Human Development has a national and international reputation for producing high-quality teacher graduates based on a 135-year tradition.
 UC is ranked in the top 250 universities in the world for Education and Training (QS World University Rankings by Subject, 2021).

 Candidates must be approved as a candidate for the Diploma by the Dean of Education and Health Sciences, and have one of the following:

-- qualified for any appropriate degree in New Zealand with at least 0.45 EFTS at 300-level in Education; or
+- qualified for any appropriate degree in Aotearoa New Zealand with at least 0.45 EFTS at 300-level in Education; or

-- qualified for any appropriate degree in New Zealand and either;
+- qualified for any appropriate degree in Aotearoa and either;

-- successfully completed a recognised teacher training course of not less than one year at a New Zealand college of education or university;
+- successfully completed a recognised teacher training course of not less than one year at an Aortearoa New Zealand college of education or university; or

 - completed the Postgraduate Certificate in Education; or

 The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.
 Students will normally be expected to have at least a B average in their 300-level courses.